Frequently Asked Questions

 Most services are offered on a transparent flat-fee basis, so you know the cost before we begin.
 Certain complex matters may use hourly or hybrid billing, which will always be explained in advance.

 Yes.
-We assist clients across California through secure video meetings, electronic signing, and digital document delivery.
+We assist clients across California through secure video meetings and digital document delivery.
 It’s easy to receive personalized guidance from home.

 You can schedule an appointment directly on our website or reach us anytime by phone or email.